-From 16 to 22 June 2020, the trend of water levels at Chiang Sean were fluctuated due to the inflow from upstream and less rainfall from catchment inflows.
+From 23 to 29 June 2020, the trend of water levels at Chiang Sean were fluctuated due to the inflow from upstream and less rainfall from catchments.
 Water level at Chiang Sean is relied from inflow at Jinghong Hydropower Station on Lancang and its catchment rainfall.

-Luang Prabang stations is likely nominated by hydropower dam operation from upstream (tributaries) and downstream (Xayaburi) in which their water levels always fluctuated above their LTAs during the dry season from Nov to May.
+Luang Prabang stations is likely nominated by hydropower dam operation from upstream (tributaries) and downstream (Xayaburi) in which their water levels always fluctuated above their LTAs.
 It was observed that water levels at this station have been affected, since the impounding reservoir at Xayaburi last year in October 2019.

-Analysis of the Mekong River Commission's data revealed that the drop of water levels along the Mekong mainstream were resulted from less rainfall at catchments inflows and low inflows from upstream due to reservoir operation, including major tributaries inflows upstream.
+Analysis of the Mekong River Commission's data revealed that the drop of water levels along the Mekong mainstream were resulted from less rainfall at catchments inflows and low inflows from upstream due to reservoir operation, including major tributaries of the Mekong river.

-Water levels at stations in the middle part of LMB from Vientiane to Pakse were increased, following the same trend of upstream.
-The recent water levels at these stations are below their LTAs.
-These low water levels indicated the low inflow from upstream and less rainfall from catchments network.
+Water levels at stations in the middle part of LMB from Vientiane to Pakse were decreased, following the same trend of upstream.
+The recent water levels at all stations are below their LTAs.
+These low water levels indicated the low inflow from upstream and less rainfall from catchments.